In March, undergraduate students at the University of Missouri vote to elect the President and Vice-President of the student government.

 Director of Student Communications

 Sophie Hall is an MU senior from Dallas, TX majoring in Strategic Communication with a minor in Political Science.
 She has spent the past two summers working in New York City, gaining communications experience as a press office intern for Mayor Bill de Blasio and a press intern for United States Senate Minority Leader Chuck Schumer.
 Sophie is excited to let the student body know the awesome work that MSA is doing.
-Her office hours are Tuesday/Thursday, 11:00 AM to 12:15 PM, and Wednesday from 12:00-2:30 PM.
+Her office hours are Monday from 12-1:45 PM, Tuesday from 12:30-2:30 PM, and Wednesday from 3-3:45 PM.

 Gage Grispino is a MU junior from Maryville, MO majoring in Biochemistry with a minor in Political Science.
 He has spent the past two years as a member of the MSA Budget committee, serving as vice-chair his second.
 In addition to serving in MSA, Gage has participated in Mizzou Alternative Breaks, the Kinder Society of Fellows, and various pre-med organizations.
-Gage’s office hours are Tuesday/Thursday from 10am-12pm and Wednesday from 12pm-1pm.
+His office hours are Mondays from 1-3 PM, Wednesdays from 1-2 PM, and Thursdays from 1-3:15 PM.

 Director of Student Services

 Sloan Elsey is a junior majoring in Biological Sciences with a minor in Military Science.
 Sloan is a former MSA Senator from the College of Arts and Science.
 He is also a Wellness Ambassador monitoring and researching tobacco product use at MU and was a key player in the implementation of a tobacco-free Mizzou.
 He is an Army ROTC cadet specializing in leadership tactics as well as a lab assistant at the medical school where he is involved in cancer research.
 Additionally he’s a pre-medical student and is working hard to get accepted into medical school.
 Sloan is excited to plan some amazing events, improve the auxiliaries, and show how much MSA can benefit our students.
-His office hours are Monday, Wednesday and Friday, 10-12:30 A.M.
+His office hours are Tuesday and Thursday from 12-2 PM and Friday from 1-3 PM.

 Director of Policy and Advocacy

 Anthony Garcia is a sophomore pursuing a degree in Economics through the Trulaske College of Business.
 He is also pursuing minors in Political Science and Journalism.
 Anthony was born and raised in St. Louis and choose his dream school, University of Missouri.
 As Director of Policy and Advocacy, his job duties include serving as the liaison between all three government branches, reading and interpreting key university policies to students, and advocating for students needs and concerns to the rest of the MSA government.
 Anthony also holds the executive role of treasurer for the MU College Republicans Chapter.
 Over the past summer he served as an intern for the Josh Hawley for U.S. Senate Campaign.
-His office hours are Wednesday/Friday 2-4pm and Thursday 11-12pm and by appointment.
+His office hours are Mondays and Wednesdays from 10-11 AM and Tuesdays from 9-10 AM and 11 AM-12:30 PM.